- About SEAS

 - Students must demonstrate practical competence by building a large software or hardware system during the course of their graduate studies.
 This requirement will generally be met through a class project, but it can also be met through work done in the course of a summer internship, or in the course of research.

-- CS 290hfa/hfb is a full-year half-course that is mandatory for G1 CS PhD students.
-It may be included as one of the 10 courses, but it does not count toward the 200-level CS or SEAS/SEAS-equivalent course requirements.
+- CS 290hfa/hfb was a full-year half-course that is mandatory for G1 CS PhD students that is no longer offered.
+Students who took it may include it as one of the 10 courses, but it does not count toward the 200-level CS or SEAS/SEAS-equivalent course requirements.

 - Ordinarily up to 2 of the 10 courses can be SEAS/FAS 100-level courses with the CHD’s approval.
 Up to 1 SEAS/FAS 100-level course can be counted toward the 8 disciplinary courses.
 Up to 1 SEAS/FAS 100-level course can be counted toward the 2 external minor courses.
 Courses below the 100-level are not suitable for graduate credit.